kerdl/ktmuscrap/README.md

 - Every 10 minutes (configurable) ZIP archives from specified URLs to Google Sheets are downloaded
 - ZIPs are extracted and HTMLs are parsed
-- Parsed data is being saved on the disk, including the time of last update
+- Parsed data is being saved onto the disk, including the time of last update
 - Schedule diffs are generated and sent to the connected WebSocket clients